kagehq/echos/README.md

 Unlike passive monitoring tools, Echos intercepts actions *before* they happen, giving you policy-based control and human approval for sensitive operations.

+## What is Echos For?

+Echos is for **autonomous AI agents** - programs that run independently and take actions on your behalf.

+### When You Need Echos:

+**✅ Building autonomous agents:**
+- **Scheduled bots**: Cron jobs that send daily Slack reports
+- **CI/CD automation**: GitHub bots that review PRs and post comments
+- **Monitoring agents**: Alert systems that email/Slack when issues arise
+- **Data pipelines**: Scripts that fetch APIs and write to databases
+- **Research assistants**: Bots that search, summarize, and file reports
+- **Customer support**: Auto-responders with LLM-generated replies
+- **Social media bots**: Scheduled posts with approval workflows

+**❌ Not for interactive tools:**
+- AI coding assistants (Cursor, Copilot, GitHub Copilot) - you're in control
+- ChatGPT/Claude conversations - no automated actions
+- Tools where you approve each action yourself already

+### Why This Matters:

+As agents become more capable, they'll need guardrails.
+Echos gives you:
+- **Visibility**: See every action before it happens
+- **Control**: Approve/deny sensitive operations in real-time
+- **Audit trail**: Track what your agents actually did
+- **Policy enforcement**: Set rules once, apply everywhere

+**Use Echos when:** You're ready to let an AI agent run autonomously, but want a safety net before it sends that email, deletes that file, or posts to production Slack.

 ## Installation